Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/api_intro/swagger_intro.md

 ---
 title: "Swagger UI usage"
 linkTitle: "Swagger UI usage"
 weight: 320
----The Swagger UI is both documentation and a client for the REST API.
+--- The Swagger UI is both documentation and a client for the REST API.
 Each supported API command provides a detailed description, including possible parameters.

 Swagger builds the HTTP frames and sends them to the REST server.
 However, before sending a command you must provide credentials.